sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

 datacenters
 : description
-  : An array of the datacenters that the role has only access to.
+  : An array of the `datacenters` (i.e. matching a defined [Sensu API endpoint
+    `name`](#sensu-api-endpoint-attributes) value) that members of the role should have access to.
+Provided values will be used to filter which `datacenters` members of the role will have access to.
+    _NOTE: omitting this configuration attribute or providing an empty array will allow members of the role access to all configured `datacenters`._
 : required
   : false
 : type